-Foremost, you need a business plan to outline everything that concerns your business; it will serve as a guide when running the business; it will help you execute your strategies easily and swiftly.
-Your business plan should convince you that your business ideas are worth it and have the potential of becoming a success.
+First and foremost, you need the business plan.
+It outlines everything that concerns your business; it will serve as a guide when running the business; it will help you execute your plans easily and swiftly.
+Your business plan should convince you that your business ideas are worth it, and have the potential of becoming a success.

 - Executive summary

-· Company description, overview and objectives
+- Company description, overview and objectives

 - Organization and management

-· Products and services
+- Products and services

-· Target market and market opportunities
+- Target market and market opportunities

 - Marketing and sales plan

 - Competitive analysis

-· Financial plans, projections, and analysis
+- Financial plans, projections, and analysis

 Organization and management